ibm-cloud-docs/Backup/faqs.md

 - [Oracle](/docs/Backup?topic=Backup-Oracleplugin#Oracleplugin)
 - [VMware VRA](/docs/Backup?topic=Backup-VRA#VRA)

-The plug-ins that are listed here are only compatible with Windows servers, except for the Oracle or VMware plug-ins.
+The plug-ins that are listed here are only compatible with Windows&reg; servers, except for the Oracle or VMware plug-ins.
 Each agent is available as an add-on to your backup service for free.

 <hr>